Need to create a Facebook strategy on the double? Here are steps to get you started and get you good looking results.

-Identifying your social media challenges is a useful exercise and something you shouldn’t shy away from.
+You shouldn’t shy away from this useful exercise.
 It will also help show your boss that success is not as simple as flicking a switch and getting 100 leads per day from your page.

-Low Budget, If you don’t feel that the budget you currently have is sufficient for the goals you want to achieve then now’s the time to mention it.
+Low Budget, If you don’t feel that the budget you have is sufficient for the goals you want to achieve, mention it.
 Provide tangible examples of how a small budget per post can amplify your reach and help you to achieve your goals.
 In your strategy it’s best to make your budget relevant and actionable.
 Ex- $100 per month = 20 content boosts at $5 each.
 The estimated reach for these boosts = 500 with a 2% CTR.

 Fake Fans.
 It can be difficult to prove that someone bought fake fans in the past, after all, it’s not something people are that upfront about!
 However, if your page engagement is disproportionately low then it could be the case.
 Remember that Facebook only shows your posts to between 2% – 6% of your fans so if most of them are fake it will be Mission Impossible.
 The solution will probably be a paid campaign to acquire genuine, relevant fans so you may want to make a suggestion for this.

 Now you know your objectives, it’s time to make an actionable plan.
 Your Facebook plan should also include a loose structure for content creation and posts across all your channels.